 Follow these requirements to install Faddom successfully:

-- On a Windows server (2012 and up) – either virtual or physical
+- On a Windows server (2012 and up) – either virtual or physical.
+If using Hyper-V you will need to ensure that a static MAC is assigned to the VM

 - Deploying the Linux-based Faddom Server VA (Virtual Appliance)